DenizSt/TriCats/README.md

 `DiagramConjugate` is the conjugate-linear version of `DiagramFlipH` and therefore more useful for computations.

-`DiagramConjugate` is conjugate-linear with respect to expressions with head `AdjMtx`.
+`DiagramConjugate` is conjugate-linear with respect to expressions with head `Diagram`.

 #### DiagramFlipH